 7. Complete steps 4, 5, and 6 with the opposing pulley.

-10. As pictured below, the Clothesline Spreader will hold the 2 lines together allowing the upper line to help support the weight on the lower
+9. The Clothesline Spreader will hold the 2 lines together allowing the upper line to help support the weight on the lower

 line.
 The Clothesline Spreader should be released from the pulley where laundry is loaded after approximately half the laundry is hung on the line.
 (More than one divider may be